 Albert Schweitzer

-Whether you're vegan or not here are three questions to finish with that you should personally answer and think about further:
+Whether you are vegan or not, here are three final questions that you should answer and think about personally:

 Do you have any suggestions or questions about this article?
-And can you think of any other reasons that speak for a vegan lifestyle?
-Then just write me a comment.
+And can you think of any other reasons that speak in favor of a vegan lifestyle?
+Then simply write me a comment.

-PS: Especially in the animal welfare blog you can learn much more about the reasons for a vegan lifestyle.
-For example, educate yourself with the article Are zoos up to date? an opinion about the keeping of animals in zoos.
+PS: Especially in the animal welfare blog you can find out much more about the reasons for a vegan lifestyle.
+For example, read the article Are zoos up to date? an opinion on the keeping of animals in zoos.

 References: